doubleface/cozy-konnector-tutorial-techio/markdowns/hello.md

 @[Hello konnector!]({ "stubs": ["hello.js", "konnector-dev-config.json"], "command": "node_modules/.bin/cozy-konnector-standalone hello.js" })

-If you run it, you will see the hello world message in the standard output as a json string.
-The cozy stack can interpret those messages and this will be usefull later.
+If you run it, you will see the hello world message in the standard output as a JSON string.
+The cozy stack can interpret those messages and this will be useful later.

 If you want to run this connector outside tech.io, this is not hard either provided you have nodejs 6 or better installed (even on windows) :